 Figure 1.
 Total landings of deep-sea (>400 m) bottom trawled species by the FAO and Sea Around Us data series for the period of 1950 – 2015.

-Figure 3.
-Number of deep-sea species primarily caught at depths > 400 m by bottom trawling each year in the FAO and Sea Around Us data series for the period 1950 – 2015.

 Figure 2.
 Estimated total landings (Sea Around Us data) of deep-sea fish caught primarily at depths >400 m for the major fishing regions showing species targeted. a) Northeast Atlantic, b) Northwest Atlantic, c) Southwest Pacific and d) Northwest Pacific.
 Species under the Minor species category include those contributing less than 1% to the total landings of a region.

 Figure 3.
 Number of deep-sea species primarily caught at depths > 400 m by bottom trawling each year in the FAO and Sea Around Us data series for the period 1950 – 2015.